Urdatorn/grc-macronizer/README.md

-# Macronizing the TLG
+# grc-macronizer: A Macronizer for Ancient Greek

-A macronizer geared towards batch macronizing large corpora with machine-friendly markup, avoiding combining diacritics and everything that doesn't render in standard IDE and terminal fonts.
+A macronizer geared towards batch macronizing corpora with machine-friendly markup, avoiding combining diacritics and everything that doesn't render in standard IDE and terminal fonts unless specifically asked for.

 *Preparation:*
 - Clone with `git clone --recurse-submodules` to get the submodules